davybrion/companysite-dotnet/content/blog/2010-08-mvp-in-silverlightwpf-implementing-the-overview-usercontrol.md

 <script src="https://gist.github.com/3728019.js?file=s5.cs"></script>

-(not your typical way to transform a flattened list into a hierarchy, but i figured: why not go for something different for a change?)
+(not your typical way to transform a flattened list into a hierarchy, but I figured: why not go for something different for a change?)

 Alright... we can already transform the list of UserGroupDtos that we'll receive from the Service Layer into a hierarchical structure that we can bind our TreeView too.
 But there are a few more things that we need to be able to support for this hierarchical structure.
 For starters, we need to be able to add a new User Group to this structure, so we add the following method to the UserGroupsBindingModel: